Separating fact from fiction

 Myth #7 – Everything will be fine; the government will look after me and my family if something happens

 Many Australians incorrectly believe that federal government laws protect them financially in the case of premature death, injury or illness.
 While it’s true that benefits through Work Cover, the Widow Allowance, Centrelink’s Disability Support Pension and other support services can help, these payments have very specific eligibility requirements and are rarely enough to support a family5.
 For up to date information on payments for people living with disability, illness or injury, visit the Department of Human Services website.
-The bottom line is this: money received from government benefits may cover the barest essentials, but unlike a life insurance policy, it won’t enable your family to maintain their current lifestyle and stay on top of financial obligations if the unexpected happens.
+The bottom line is this: money received from government benefits may just cover the barest essentials.
+But unlike a life insurance policy, it won’t enable your family to maintain their current lifestyle.
+Life insurance can help you stay on top of financial obligations if the unexpected happens.

 Worker’s compensation also has obvious limitations.
 It only applies to illnesses directly caused by your employment or injuries/accidents that happen during working hours.
 It’s irrelevant in the case of injuries or illnesses that occur away from your workplace.

 Myth # 8 – I’ve had some health issues so I won’t qualify for health insurance

 Insurance companies are all different in how they approach the issue of pre-existing medical conditions.
 Many have become more versatile in their ability to accommodate customers with various health issues.
 When in doubt, contact them directly.
 Just because one decides not to provide cover doesn’t mean the next won’t come to an entirely different conclusion about your insurability.
 In some cases, you may even be able to avoid a medical exam.